PassiveModding/Discord.Addons.Interactive/README.md

-# This fork has been deprecated.
-I will no longer be updating this fork.
+**NOTE: This fork has been deprecated.
+I will no longer be updating this fork.**

 # Interactive